 For participants resuming study participation, written informed consent from the participant, must be obtained prior to any study procedures, including clinical procedures, and prior to any procedures to determine product use eligibility (see SSP section 5).
-Participants rejoining the study should also undergo informed consent procedures for long-term specimen storage and testing and off-site visits, however they may decline participation in these optional components and still re-join the study.
+Participants rejoining the study should also undergo informed consent procedures for long-term specimen storage and testing, off-site visits, and infant photography (if consenting the infant); however, they may decline participation in this optional procedure and still re-join the study.